lsblakk/relmandash/README.md

     python runserver.py         --> to run server only

 # In a WSGI deploymnt scenario, make sure to add your virtualenv's site-packages to the WSGIPythonPath so that the app can find bztools and others

+# Also if you encounter problems finding Postgres lib (on Mac) then run the following to put them in your path

+    $ sudo ln -s /Library/PostgreSQL/9.2/lib/libssl.1.0.0.dylib /usr/lib
+    $ sudo ln -s /Library/PostgreSQL/9.2/lib/libcrypto.1.0.0.dylib /usr/lib